Meet Our Experts

 Senior Policy and Advocacy Associate

-Madina P. Ouedraogo, MPA-PNP (she/her) is a Burkinabé- American from Newark, New Jersey.
-She is an emerging professional working at the intersection of public policy and advocacy.
-She currently serves as the senior policy and advocacy associate of the National Black Women’s Justice Institute.
-Madina is an alumna of the New York University Robert F. Wagner Graduate School of Public Service, where she earned her master of public administration in public and nonprofit management & policy with a specialization in advocacy and political action.
-She is also a graduate of The College of New Jersey School of Humanities and Social Sciences, where she graduated Phi Beta Kappa and earned a B.A. in sociology with a specialization in nonprofit and community development and double minors in women’s and gender studies and African American studies.
-As a Black Feminist, Madina prides herself on being an advocate for Black women and girls.
+Madina P. Ouedraogo, MPA-PNP is a Burkinabé- American from Newark, New Jersey.
+She is a policy advocacy professional working at the intersection of women, race, and criminal justice.
+She currently serves as the senior policy and advocacy associate at the National Black Women’s Justice Institute.
+Madina is an alumna of the New York University Robert F. Wagner Graduate School of Public Service, where she earned her M.P.A. in public and nonprofit management & policy with a specialization in advocacy and political action.
+She is also a graduate of The College of New Jersey School of Humanities and Social Sciences, where she graduated Phi Beta Kappa and with honors and earned a B.A. in sociology with a specialization in nonprofit and community development and double minors in women’s and gender studies and African American studies.
+Madina prides herself on being an advocate for women and girls.

 Trúc Towns